-Central to the mission of AESOP is to create spaces for students to be able to connect with others through authenticity.
+Central to the mission of AESOP is to create spaces for students to be connect authentically.
 In our hiring process, we will be looking for leaders with a wide variety of skill sets, all designed to create inclusive spaces that foster connection.
 We seek leaders who are excited about designing the many types of experiences that all make up the AESOP program.

-If you feel comfortable with the skills listed under ‘skills we’re hiring for,’ then we highly encourage you to apply to be an AESOP leader.
+We highly encourage you to apply to be an AESOP leader.
 Previous outdoor experience is not an advantage in the selection of AESOP leaders.
 AESOP leaders are rising sophomores, juniors, and seniors.
-For AESOP 2019, applications are due on January 23rd, 2019 at 10:00 pm.
+For AESOP 2020, applications are due on January 24th, 2020 at 11:59 pm.
 We will hold interviews* for all applicants in January and February and send out decisions mid-February.

 *A note on interviews: costumes are welcome and not required.
 Don’t let them get in the way of your interview!
 We do not use costumes as a criteria for which leaders to select.

 Skills We’re Hiring For